 The reality is business valuation is established between a seller and a buyer given the lengthy process of negotiation.
 The negotiation is based on facts.
 The facts include financial statements, tangible assets and associated liabilities, contracts, intellectual property, recurring revenue, diversification, risk mitigation and so on.
 Depending on the industry there are also other relevant key performance indicators (“KPIs”) that influence business valuation.

 So how do you establish the facts and begin a productive dialog about agreeing on business value?
-This is the role of the Confidential Information Memorandum.
+This is the role of the Confidential Information Memorandum: to establish business value.
 It’s your company’s biography.
 It tells the story in two separate, yet complementary languages:

 - Narrative – A written description of everything that matters in the day to day operations of your business

 - Financial – A detailed historical financial analysis that establishes trends and a viable set of achievable financial projections

 Your Confidential Information Memorandum sets the boundaries for everything you want the buyer to consider and establish business value.
 They can apply their approach to business valuation to the facts you both agree to.

 I think of a CIM as a recipe, or approach to establish business value.
 It serves as a set of instructions as to what you are generally expecting for a business value in an indication of interest.
 Think of it like a recipe for a cake: when you start with ingredients for a chocolate cake, you don’t expect to end up with an ice cream cake.

 Written properly, your CIM will enable an interested potential buyer to prepare an offer within your expected value range.